-In terms of the scores, students appeared to experience difficulties with organised studying, time management, effort as well as concentration which are vital ingredients for academic success.
 Table 2 below depicts average values in terms of students' perceptions of the teaching-learning environment.
-While students' perceptions of the teaching-learning environment appeared to be largely positive in terms of the constructs specified, it was felt that the teaching-learning environment provided limited opportunities for autonomy (choice) and indulgence in broad general discussions (doubtful generality).
-In addition, the students were particularly pleased with aspects such as encouragement of high-quality learning, clarity and feedback about assessment, assessment for understanding, staff enthusiasm and support, as well as interest, enjoyment and relevance associated with the teaching-learning environment.
+While students' perceptions of the teaching-learning environment appeared to be largely positive in terms of the constructs specified, it was felt that the teaching-learning environment provided limited opportunities for autonomy and indulgence in broad general discussions.

-Table 2: Average values in terms of students' perceptions of the teaching-learning environment
+Table 2: Average scores in terms of students' perceptions of the teaching-learning environment